jpfitzinger/partim/README.md

 ## Methodology

-The Shapley regression calculates the importance of the $i$th feature,
-$\gamma_i$, by fitting a linear regression of the dependent variable $y$ on every possible subset of features and computing the average increase in $R^2$ achieved by adding feature $i$ to each subset that excludes
-$i$.
-This approach is feasible only for small values of $k$.
+The Shapley regression calculates the importance of the $i \text{th}$ feature, $\gamma_i$, by fitting a linear regression of the dependent variable $y$ on every possible subset of features and computing the average increase in $R^2$ achieved by adding feature $i$ to each subset that excludes $i$.
+This approach is feasible only for small values of
+$k$.

 Partition importance reduces the dimensionality of the problem by calculating recursive coalition importance values for the predicted